TheDeFreeze/Kubuntu-24.04-tips/README.md

 '''

 Then in the voice application you should now have 2 additional audio devices.
 Input device being "Echo-Cancel Source", and output device being "Echo-Cancel Sink"

+## Enable Flatpak in the Discover app
+I prefer flatpaks, the Discover app will list them if you install the Flatpak dicover backend.

+'''
+sudo apt install plasma-discover-backend-flatpak
+'''